 - If you type in the full name after the del command, it doesn’t work.

-- Note down the short name of the file is appears left to the full name.
-It will be in old windows format ~8.1*
+- Note down the file’s short name that appears left to the full name.
+It will be in old Windows format ~8.1*

-- It will prompt that it will delete all the files inside it.
+- It will prompt it to delete all the files inside it.